You have a race to run. I have a race to run.

 Embrace your race.
 Study the great faith-runners, run as light as possible, push your current endurance limits, and get your eyes on the Great Prize.
 Run freer, run faster, and run for joy.
 Millions of heaven’s runners and saints from the past and now in eternity are cheering you on loudly as you read these words.
 Can you hear them?
 “Go!
 Go!!
 Go!!!”

-My friend, let nothing hold you back or slow you down today.
+Let nothing hold you back or slow you down today.
 Let nothing hinder your progress now.
 Give your race all you got and you will celebrate with heaven forever your finish to God’s glory!
+Your level of joy in heaven’s eternity depends on how you run your race here and now on earth.
 Believe me, your race is worth the extra-effort.
 The grandstands are filled with cheers for you to run with dedication, strength and faithfulness.
 We are all rooting you on!
 Finish strong my friend!